Women's, Gender, and Sexuality Studies

 WGSS majors go on to careers that are similar to those of all liberal arts majors, though heavily favored in careers that are beneficial, meaningful, and satisfying, such as non-profits, higher education, K–12 education, medicine, and public interest law.

 First-year students interested in Women’s, Gender, and Sexuality Studies are encouraged to apply to First-Year Seminars offered by our faculty and to explore introductory lectures and seminars.
-Contact the director of undergraduate studies (DUS) for a complete list of introductory courses and for more information about the major.
+Contact the director of undergraduate studies (DUS) for a complete list of introductory courses and more information about the major.

 FACULTY ASSOCIATED WITH THE PROGRAM OF Women's, Gender, and Sexuality Studies